 After graduating from King's College London in 2002, Mr Skilbeck undertook his early training in South-East London, following which, as a specialist registrar, he worked in many of the major London teaching hospitals, including Guy’s & St Thomas, King's College, The Royal Marsden, Great Ormond Street, Charing Cross and The Royal National Throat, Nose & Ear Hospitals.

-During his specialist training he successfully passed the compulsory FRCS (ORL-HNS) exam in 2010 as well as demonstrating his operative skill in open competition at the Royal Society of Medicine National Temporal Bone Competition in 2012.
+During his specialist training he successfully passed the compulsory FRCS (ORL-HNS) exam in 2010 and demonstrated his operative skill at the Royal Society of Medicine National Temporal Bone Competition in 2012.

-Having returned to London in 2014, Mr Skilbeck commenced his consultant work at Guy's & St Thomas.
-Mr Skilbeck's interest and expertise in the investigation and management of patients with Facial Nerve Palsy led to his appointment as the Lead Clinician in the Guy's & St Thomas Multidisciplinary Facial Nerve Team.
+Having returned to London in 2014, Mr Skilbeck commenced his consultant work at Guy's & St Thomas, where he is also Lead Clinician in the Multidisciplinary Facial Nerve Team.

 Mr Skilbeck is passionate about education and has written papers and book chapters as well as acting as a reviewer for medical journals.
 He is a regular faculty member of training courses and is responsible for the supervision of surgical trainees.